vlucki/hot-reload-c-cpp/README.md

 This was required because Windows locks the DLL file until it is unloaded, thus preventing a new one from being created.
 By making a copy, we free up the original to be overwritten as required.

 It may be noted that there are some platform-specific code for the file-related stuff as well.
 The choice to avoid std::filesystem in favor of a more C-like approach was done precisely to make the code work with C as well as C++.
+Same goes for the use of `malloc` and `free` in lieu of `new` and `delete`.

 # Possible alternatives